Swiss-Polar-Institute/wind-speed-correction/README.md

 # wind-speed-correction

 Analysis of the flowdistortion bias in the ship borne wind speed measurements from the [Antarctic Circumnavigation Experiment (ACE)](https://doi.org/10.5281/zenodo.1443511).
 We use ERA-5 reanalysis data to quantify the flowdistortion bias in the measured relative wind speed and direction as a function of the relative wind direction.

-Please refer to and cite Landwehr et al. (2019; DOI: https://doi.org/10.5194/amt-2019-366).
+Please refer to and cite Landwehr et al. (2019; DOI: https://doi.org/10.5194/amt-2019-366) when using this code or modified versions of it.

 ## Using the code